Recognition of Prior Learning

 It is important that you include with your application copies of official academic transcripts (not individual results notices or web downloads) showing the completion of your studies and the grades achieved.

-When you receive an offer of admission letter into a course, you will also be notified of what credit has been awarded.
+When you receive an offer of admission into a course, you will be notified of what credit has been awarded or if further steps are required to finalise your credit assessment.

 UAC/VTAC applicationsApplicants applying through UAC or VTAC will have credit determined just before commencement of the course, however Course Coordinators are available to discuss potential credit with applicants.
 For more information, contact CSU on 1800 334 733.